sonatype-nexus-community/nexus-repo-github-action/README.md

-# Nexus Repo for GitHub Actions
+# Nexus Repository Publisher for GitHub Actions

 Publish components from GitHub Action workflow to Nexus Repository.